streamlit/streamlit/docs/index.md

 # Welcome to Streamlit

-Streamlit is a free developer tool for machine learning engineers, designed to make the coding and introspection of models more joyful and efficient.
-With just a text editor and a browser you can rapidly load data, visualize, explore, interact, debug, and demo -- all in pure Python with no hidden state or callbacks.
+Streamlit is an open-source Python library that makes it ridiculously easy to turn your Python script into an interactive app.
+With just a text editor, a browser and a few lines of pure Python, you can build an interactive frontend for your model or datastore -- converting it into a tool, dashboard, demo, or report in minutes.

 Getting started is easy.
 Install Streamlit, import it, write some code, and run your script.
-Our tools watch for changes on each save, and will rerun the report instantly – with your permission.
-Did we mention, we love sharing?
-Whether you've written a full report that you want to share with your team or need a second set of eyes to inspect your work, Streamlit lets you easily share it with a unique URL.
+Streamlit watches for changes on each save and updates automatically, visualizing your output while you’re coding.
+Your code runs from top to bottom, always from a clean state, just like running an ordinary script.
+There is no hidden state and no need for callbacks.
+You can view your code as a pure data flow model where you [cache anything that is expensive](api.md#optimize-performance).
+It’s a very simple and powerful app model that lets you build rich UIs incredibly quickly.
+Read more in [Streamlit’s Core Mechanics](core_mechanics.md).

 ## Install Streamlit